 The basic day-to-day responsibilities of AGNPs include diagnosing illnesses and diseases, prescribing medication and therapy, conducting routine check-ups and screenings, ordering patient lab tests and focusing on preventative care.

 If you feel you’ve accomplished great things as an RN and you’re now eager to move forward in your healthcare career, it’s no wonder you’ve considered becoming a primary care nurse.
 As we’ve discussed, pursuing a career as an adult-gerontology nurse practitioner can be a fulfilling and versatile way to add to your nursing repertoire and gain valuable experience across a broad range of patient demographics.

 The most important factor as you venture toward this next step in your nursing education is selecting a high-quality program that possesses all the necessary accreditation, boasts exceedingly experienced faculty who can mentor you along your journey and offers ample opportunities to gain highly coveted clinical experience.

 You’ll receive all of that and more at The College of St. Scholastica (CSS).
-Learn more about the well-regarded School of Nursing at CSS by visiting our article, “7 reasons to choose St. Scholastica’s School of Nursing.”
+Learn more about the well-regarded School of Health Professions at CSS by visiting our article, “7 reasons to choose St. Scholastica’s nursing program.”

 Receive Program Info and Financial Aid Options